NixOS/nix/doc/manual/src/glossary.md

     cache](https://cache.nixos.org).

   - [store path]{#gloss-store-path}\
-    The location in the file system of a store object, i.e., an immediate child of the Nix store directory.
+    The location of a [store object] in the file system, i.e., an immediate child of the Nix store directory.

     Example: `/nix/store/a040m110amc4h71lds2jmr8qrkj2jhxd-git-2.38.1`